r-fukutoku/CS_Data_Visualization/index.md

 ## Analysis Methodologies
 All movies with zero vote counts were removed from the subset data.
 Then, all movie data of the dataframe was separated into seven subsets of 20-year span by extracting first four digits from the release_date column.
-Then, the visualizations were created to analyze three correlations between popularity and vote average, vote count and vote average, and vote count and popularity.
+Three types of visualizations were created to analyze three correlations between popularity and vote average, vote count and vote average, and vote count and popularity, for all seven 20-year span subset data to compare the changes over time.
+Based on the results, two time periods, 1941-1960 and 2001 and 2020, were chosen as they depicted the trends and transition over time very well in two different time periods.
 The popularity values were calculated in logarithm of 10 for the better visualizations since the values vary over a wide range, from 0.000001 to 547.488298.
-Additionally, all visualizations were created with all seven 20-year span subset data in order to compare the changes over time.
-Two time periods, 1941-1960 and 2001 and 2020, were chosen as they depict the trends well in two different time periods.

 The types of visualizations:
 - **A hexbin plot of popularity in log10 vs vote_average**: the hexbin plot bins the individual movie points by where they fall on the plot, and shows areas of high density and resolves the data.